-Anatomy of the spine:
+Anatomy of the spine

-For a healthy spine, the various nerves, muscles, tendons, ligaments, and bones need to be strong as well.
-Any of these parts affected with a disease, injury, or strain will cause pain.
+For a healthy spine, the various spinal nerves, muscles, tendons, ligaments, and bones need to be strong as well.
+If any of these parts are affected with a disease, injury, or strain will cause pain.

-- Acute injuries
+- Physical injuries

-- Wear and tear injuries
+- Wear and tear (degeneration) of spinal structures

-Things to consider:
+Things to consider

 People with neck or back pain can have multiple reasons for their conditions.
-Various tissues may contribute to neck or back pain, including vertebrae, ligaments, neural structures, muscles, intervertebral discs, and fascia.
+Various tissues may contribute to neck pain or back pain, including vertebrae, ligaments, neural structures, muscles, intervertebral discs, and fascia.

 In the strained or sprained lumbar spine, the tissues get inflamed and thus cause muscle spasms and pain.

-How to identify:
+How to Identify Spinal Disorders